 If anyone wants to claim a tax refund, be it a firm or an individual, they will have to file Income Tax Return, regardless of whether they made a profit or a loss or have any tax liability or not.
 Currently, ITR filing has become a mandatory check when applying or being considered for a loan/visa.

-It is a form that has details pertaining to all the income and tax payment made by a particular person or organization in a given financial year.
-The different forms which range from ITR-1 to ITR-7, ITR-4S and ITR-V are available on the Income Tax Department online portal.
+It is a form that has details pertaining to all the income and tax payments made by a particular person or organization in a given financial year.
+The different forms, which range from ITR-1 to ITR-7, ITR-4S, and ITR-V, are available on the Income Tax Department online portal.
 Once the relevant forms have been adequately filled, they are submitted to the Income Tax Department.

 The Government of India has made several forms available to file ITR depending on an individual’s type of Income.
 These Income Tax Return forms are listed below:

-This form is also called SAHAJ and it deals with salary income, pension income, house or property income, interests earned and any other income excluding lottery or horse racing income.
+ITR-1: This form is also called SAHAJ, and it deals with salary income, pension income, house or property income, interests earned, and any other income excluding, lottery or horse racing income.
 It is tailor-made for individuals.

-This form is uniquely created for individuals and HUF (Hindu Undivided Families), who have any additional income apart from professional and business gains.
+ITR-2: This form is uniquely created for individuals and HUF (Hindu Undivided Families) who have any additional income apart from professional and business gains.

-This is a form designed for HUFs and individuals who prefer the presumptive taxation scheme as specified in Section 44AD, 44ADA or 44AE.
+ITR-4S: This is a form designed for HUFs and individuals who prefer the presumptive taxation scheme as specified in Section 44AD, 44ADA, or 44AE.
 It is also referred to as the SUGAM.

-This form is specifically designed for entities like firms, BOI, LLP (Limited liability partnership), AOP (Annual Operations Plan), co-operative society, artificial juridical person, local authority etc.
+ITR-5: This form is specifically designed for entities like firms, BOI, LLP (Limited liability partnership), AOP (Annual Operations Plan), co-operative society, artificial juridical person, local authorities, etc.

-This is a verification form or an acknowledgement form that is received once one has filed his/her Income Tax Return.
+ITR-V: This is a verification form or an acknowledgment form that is received once one has filed his/her Income Tax Return.

 It is of great importance to file Income Tax Return in the appropriate form.
 To do so, it is important to keep in mind the following:

-- ITR-2 is not applicable to people who pursue a profession or business.
-ITR-3 and ITR-4 is required for these incomes.
+ITR-2 is not applicable to people who pursue a profession or business.
+ITR-3 and ITR-4 are required for these incomes.

-- Once the turnover of a business that opts for presumptive tax scheme exceeds Rs.
+Once the turnover of a business that opts for a presumptive tax scheme exceeds Rs.
 2 Crores, the taxpayer should file ITR-3.

-- ITR-7 should be filled by people who file ITR under Section 139 (4A) that is income from property held under legal obligations or trust, or for religious or charitable reasons.
+ITR-7 should be filled by people who file ITR under Section 139 (4A), which is income from property held under legal obligations or trust or for religious or charitable reasons.

 Political parties should file under Section 139 (4B) if their income exceeds the maximum un-taxable limit.
-All research associations, institutions as per section 10 (23A and 23B), news agencies should follow the process as specified under Section 139 (4C).
-Section 139 (4D) is for all Universities, colleges and institutions.
+All research associations, institutions as per section 10 (23A and 23B), and news agencies should follow the process as specified under Section 139 (4C).
+Section 139 (4D) is for all Universities, colleges, and institutions.

 One can get access to loads of benefits by going for online ITR filing:

-- Avoiding any penalty or interests on fines by filing your Income Tax Returns on time.
+Avoid any penalty or interest on fines by filing your Income Tax Returns on time.

-- You are provided with an ITR-V form as payment acknowledgement receipt that can be represented as a financial proof if you are looking to get a loan.
+You are provided with an ITR-V form as a payment acknowledgment receipt that can be represented as financial proof if you are looking to get a loan.

-- It also serves as a mark of your credibility with organizations or people with whom you might want to do business in future.
+It also serves as a mark of your credibility with organizations or people with whom you might want to do business in the future.

 The Income Tax Department of India has simplified the process of e-filing tax returns.
 They have made it possible to file your tax returns offline as well as online.
 To e-file your taxes offline, one needs to visit the Income Tax Department website and follow the given steps: